Pylons/pyramid/docs/designdefense.rst

 developer, not the web framework developer, making it more likely to be timely and correct.

-All of the above said, BFG version 1.3 may offer a ``run()`` - like shortcut serving API which executes a WSGI server.
-But I might also chicken out and not add it: I'd rather not deal with needing to supply support answers like `this one
-<http://twitter.com/bottlepy/status/20451760706>`_.
-If I add such a
-method, it will likely be named less attractively to indicate it is only a shortcut.

-:meth:`repoze.bfg.configuration.Configurator.begin` and :meth:`repoze.bfg.configuration.Configurator.end` methods
+:meth:`pyramid.configuration.Configurator.begin` and :meth:`pyramid.configuration.Configurator.end` methods
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-The methods :meth:`repoze.bfg.configuration.Configurator.begin` and :meth:`repoze.bfg.configuration.Configurator.end` are used to bracket the configuration phase of a :mod:`repoze.bfg` application.
+The methods :meth:`pyramid.configuration.Configurator.begin` and :meth:`pyramid.configuration.Configurator.end` are used to bracket the configuration phase of a :mod:`pyramid` application.

 These exist because existing legacy third party *configuration* (not runtime) code relies on a threadlocal stack being populated.
 The